tanvirTheDev/tanvirTheDev/README.md

 🎓 studying Electrical and Electronics Engineering <br>
 👨🏼‍💻 working as a web developer since 2021 <br>
 ✍🏼 writing blogs on [Medium] (https://medium.com/@tanvir-ahamed) about problem-solving patterns  <br>
-📚 currently on a 100 days problem-solving challenge <br>
+📚 currently on a 100-day problem-solving challenge <br>
 🎬 planning to start a YouTube channel soon

 # 💻 Tech Stack: